Capstone Investment Advisors: Background

 In June 2013, Dyal Capital acquired a 20% stake of Capstone for $60 million.
 In August 2020, Navigator Global Investments acquired Dyal Capital's stake of Capstone.
 The remaining 80% of the Capstone is owned by its partners.

 According to Financial Times, from 2007 to 2021, Capstone had an annual return of 7% This included a 20% gain in 2020 due to the COVID-19 pandemic allowing the firm to acquire options for a lower price.
 In 2020, Capstone tail risk funds returned 280%.
 Capstone also benefitted from the stock volatility of the GameStop short squeeze.

 In August 2022, Capstone opened an office in Hong Kong with plans to allocate $1.5 billion of risk capital to Asia by the second quarter of 2024.
+The Hong Kong office was closed in September 2025.

 In May 2023, it was reported that Capstone allocated more risk capital to Japan than ever before.
 This was based on the Bank of Japan's decision to maintain negative interest rates which Capstone believed would benefit its volatility trading strategy due to the uncertainties created.
 Britton has stated while Capstone is currently focused on Japan at the moment, it will move to China later on.

 In 2024, Capstone expanded its global presence by opening two new offices.
 The Milan office launched in January, strengthening European operations.
 Later in July, Capstone opened its Tokyo office and established a vital hub in Asia.

 Capstone is headquartered at 7 World Trade Center.
 The experience of 9/11 and seeing the city rebuild itself was the reason Britton decided to take a long lease for Capstone in that building.
 Capstone's office in London is its second biggest office with 70 out of 210 portfolio managers operating out of it.